Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-16.md

 ### minecraft:on_player_destroyed

-Runs an event when The Player destroyed the block.
+Runs an event when The Player destroys the block.
 _currently bugged as of 1.19.50_

 <CodeHeader></CodeHeader>